SAFETAG/SAFETAG/content/activities/traffic_analysis/instructions.md

 <Ettercap Screenshot>

-**Step 2:** At this point, if the attacker is looking for unencrypted traffic, all she needs to do is launch a packet-sniffer, such as Wireshark, and scan through the intercepted traffic for specific vulnerable information, such as email or website logins.
+**Step 2:** At this point, if the attacker is looking for unencrypted traffic, all she needs to do is launch a packet-sniffer, such as Wireshark, and scan through the intercepted traffic for specific vulnerable information, such as email or website logins, as well as traffic revealing shadow infrastructure usage, such as Dropbox.

 <Wireshark screenshot>